Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

     ```

     See [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md).

+1. Update workload manager configuration to include any newly added compute nodes to the system.

+   - **If Slurm is the installed workload manager**, then see section *10.3.1 Add a New or Configure an Existing Slurm Template* in the *`HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX Systems (S-8003)`* to regenerate the Slurm
+      configuration to include any new compute nodes added to the system.
+   - **If PBS Pro is the installed workload manager**: *Coming soon*

 1. (`ncn#`) Use the Boot Orchestration Service \(BOS\) to power on and boot the nodes.